hansen1416/humos/README.md

 ## News :triangular_flag_on_post:

-- [2024/12/10] Released training and inference code for HUMOS.
-DEMO code coming soon...
+- [2025/07/10] Released training and inference code for HUMOS

 ## Installation and Setup